eissasoubhi/fleX-debug/README.md

 - Include flex-debug.js in your page
 - Enjoy

-To show full object/array values, you may have to change the xdebug var_display_max_depth variable to a greater value ini php.ini or at runtime via ini_set("xdebug.var_display_max_depth",10);
+To show full object/array values, you may have to change the xdebug var_display_max_depth variable to a greater value in php.ini or at runtime via ini_set("xdebug.var_display_max_depth",10);
 see http://stackoverflow.com/questions/9998490/how-to-get-xdebug-var-dump-to-show-full-object-array

 #<a name="demo"></a>Live demo